Hubert PERES

 • Head of International Relations for the Faculty of Law and Political Science (UM1) (2010–2011).

-• Chair of the UM1 Political Science Committee (2001–2008).
+• Chair of the UM1 Committee of Political Science Experts (2001–2008).

-Interactions with the environment
+Interactions with the Environment

 • “The Catalan Crisis: What to Expect from the December 2017 Elections?”, Diplomacy.
 Strategic Affairs and International Relations, No. 90, January–February 2018, pp. 24–28.

-• “On Identity,” Les Cahiers de Science & Vie No. 149, October 2014.
+• “On Identity,” *Les Cahiers de Science & Vie*, No. 149, October 2014.

-• Contributor to *L’Encyclopédie de l’Etat du Monde* (La Découverte), responsible for the section on Spain (2008–2012); “Spain’s European Roots: ‘Spain on the Move’,” *Alternatives Internationales*, No. 32, Sept.–Oct.
+• Contributor to *L’Encyclopédie de l’Etat du Monde* (La Découverte), responsible for the section on Spain (2008–2012); “Spain’s European Roots: ‘Spain on the Move,’” *Alternatives Internationales*, No. 32, Sept.–Oct.
 2006.

-• (eds.) (with Christophe Roux), Spanish Democracy: Institutions and Political Life, PUR, 2016.
+• (ed.) (with Christophe Roux), *Spanish Democracy: Institutions and Political Life*, PUR, 2016.

 • “A Strange Subject of Debate: Secularism in Hospitals in Public Discourse (2003–2011),” in Vincente Fortier and François Viala (eds.), The Hospital Through the Lens of Secularism, Les Etudes Hospitalières, Bordeaux, pp. 33–94, 2013.